-Although manufactured automated devices for infusing positron-emitting radiotracers have common features, many points differ and their administration accuracy and precision under various administration conditions are not
+Although manufactured automated devices for infusing positron-emitting radiotracers have common features, many points differ and their administration accuracy and precision under various administration conditions is not understood in detail.
+We validated the administration accuracy of three automated infusion devices.
+The results indicated that the radioactive concentration and dispensed volume of 18F-FDG affected the administration accuracy of the devices to various degrees and that the AI-300 was unstable.